Skip to main content

 • Blue for info messages

-Each severity is represented in the notification bar, if such a notification is present.
-This gives the planner an instant overview which type of messages exist for the selected record.
+Each severity present is represented in the notification bar.
+This gives the planner an instant overview of which types of message exist for the selected record.

 This Notification indicator has at least one error message.
 This Notification indicator has at least one error message and one warning message.
-Finally, this Notification indicator has at least one error, one warning and and one informational message.
+Finally, this Notification indicator has at least one error, one warning, and one informational message.

 Multi-assignmentโ€‹